 In high school she and her classmates attended lectures by UT art professors such as Kelly Fearing several times a year.
 She and her friends often sat in the knothole section of UT football games, the low-cost ground-level section in the end zone reserved for school-age students.
-Maline’s mother, father, and aunts were all UT alumni, and Maline liked to drop by the UT Health Center where her father, Dr. Joe Thorne Gilbert, served as the surgeon on call and her grandfather Dr. Joe Gilbert worked as the chief doctor and served as the football team’s physician.
+Maline’s mother, father, and aunts were all UT alumni, and Maline liked to drop by the UT Health Center where her father, Dr. Joe Thorne Gilbert, served as the surgeon on call.
+Her grandfather Dr. Joe Gilbert was the chief doctor at the Health Center and served as the football team’s physician.

 Maline entered the College of Liberal Arts as a sophomore English major in the fall of 1957.
 Here she got involved in activities ranging from chairing the Varsity Carnival to dancing in the chorus of the Round Up Revue to leading the Cultural Entertainment Committee as its chair.